|Search This Category|

 The list includes the NBA teams using advanced stats by either employing basketball analytics professionals or working with statistical consultants.

-Mike Zarren (Assistant General Manager & Team Counse), David Lewin (Scooting Coordinator), Drew Cannon (Analyst)
+Mike Zarren (Assistant General Manager & Team Counse), David Lewin (Director of Scouting), Drew Cannon (Analyst)

 Milton Lee (Director of Basketball Operations), Scott Sereday (Statistical Analyst)